supermegaelf/adspower-linux/README.md

 bash <(curl -s https://raw.githubusercontent.com/supermegaelf/adspower-linux/main/adspower-linux.sh)
 ```

 3. When prompted, **enter the username and password** you’d like to use for your remote desktop connection.
-Avoid using the root username for security reasons.
 4. The script will install the desktop environment and AdsPower.
 Simply wait until everything is fully installed.

 ## Accessing Your VPS Desktop

-1. After installation, open **Remote Desktop Connection** on your PC.
+1. After installation, open `RealVNC` Viewer on your PC.
-2. Enter your **VPS address** and connect.
+2. Enter your `VPS address` and connect with `5901` port.
-3. Input the **username and password** you provided during the setup.
-4. Once connected, you can access **AdsPower Global** on your Linux VPS.